facebookresearch/demucs/README.md

 demucs --two-stems=vocals myfile.mp3
 ```

-If you have a GPU, but you run out of memory, please add `-d cpu` to the command line.
+If you have a GPU, but you run out of memory, please use `--segment SEGMENT` to reduce length of each split. `SEGMENT` should be changed to a integer.
+Personally recommend not less than 10 (the bigger the number is, the more memory is required, but quality may increase).
+If this still cannot help, please add `-d cpu` to the command line.
 See the section hereafter for more details on the memory requirements for GPU acceleration.

 Separated tracks are stored in the `separated/MODEL_NAME/TRACK_NAME` folder.
 There you will find four stereo wav files sampled at 44.1 kHz: `drums.wav`, `bass.wav`,
 `other.wav`, `vocals.wav` (or `.mp3` if you used the `--mp3` option).